 Individuals who are Deaf or Hard of Hearing

-The experience of visiting the Thomas Cole site includes several multi-media displays, two of which include audio.
-The 10-minute film in our Visitor Center can be offered with closed-captioning upon request to the Visitor Center staff.
+The experience of visiting the Thomas Cole site includes several multi-media displays, one of which includes audio.
 The 6-minute audio-visual display in the East Parlor of the Main House is transcribed in a printed hand-out so that visitors can read what is being said.
 The multi-media presentations in the West Parlor are silent – there is no audio component.

 Please feel free to reach out at 518.943.7465 if you have any questions and please check back for announcements on improving our accessibility.